This article is a prelude to our Thundra character profile.

 In late 1974, Earth-715 and Earth-74101 appeared to merge as a single timeline.
 This was seen for but moments.

 My interpretation is that they didn’t actually merge.
-More later.
+More about that later.

 Fourth version of Femizonia (2008)